metrico/qryn-docs/docs/installation.md

 Let's install **qryn** in a snap.
 All you need is `NodeJS` [14.x-16.x](https://github.com/nodesource/distributions) or `Docker` installed.

+?> The latest ClickHouse Server LTS version is suggested, >=22 required

 Configuration is performed using [ENV](env.md) parameters passed to the process or container.

 <!-- tabs:start -->